Sound suppression system: Space Launch System

 Following the retirement of the Space Shuttle program, pad B at launch complex 39 was upgraded for launches of the Space Launch System (SLS).
 SLS features an additional RS-25 liquid-fueled rocket engine along with an additional segment in each of its solid rocket boosters over the Space Shuttle program prompting upgrades to the system creating the Ignition Over-Pressure/Sound Suppression Water System (IOP/SS).

 The control system was upgraded including replacement of nearly 250 miles of copper cables with 57 mi of fiber optic cable.
 Capacity was upgraded to 400000 USgal with a peak flow rate of 1100000 USgal per minute.
-The upgrade system was tested in December 2018 with 450000 USgal.
+The upgraded system was tested in December 2018 with 450000 USgal.

 Japan Aerospace Exploration Agency (JAXA)

-JAXA "seeks to achieve the world's quietest launch" from their Noshiro Rocket Test Center in Akita with the installation of a sound suppression water system as well as sound absorbing walls.
+JAXA "seeks to achieve the world's quietest launch" from their Noshiro Rocket Testing Center in Akita with the installation of a sound suppression water system as well as sound absorbing walls.
 The H3 Scaled Acoustic Reduction Experiment completed in 2017 provided additional data about the noise generated during liftoff.